cables-gl/cables_docs/md/5_writing_ops/shader/shader.md

 # Writing Shaders

 In the following section, we are going to take an in-depth look at how to write (and modify) shaders in cables.
 To properly understand this guide, it is recommended that you already have some basic [shader knowledge](http://www.thebookofshaders.com) and are familiar with the basic [GLSL](https://www.khronos.org/opengl/wiki/Core_Language_(GLSL)) syntax.
 Also, you can create a patch with a [CustomShader](https://cables.gl/op/Ops.Gl.Shader.CustomShader_v2) to follow along with this tutorial, as we shall explain the ins and outs of authoring shaders in cables with this op.
+The CustomShader op allows you to quickly write your own shaders.

 ## Preqrequisites

-To get started, let's have a look at the CustomShader op's vertex and fragment shader source code:
+To get started, let's have a look at the CustomShader op's vertex and fragment shader default code:

 ```glsl
 // VERTEX SHADER